kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 \pagebreak

-## Week 4 - Revolutionary Internationalism
+## Week 4 - Revolutionary Internationalism {#rev}

 ### Preparation

+- Draft Prospectus - You have an opportunity to post to Teams a [draft of your prospectus](#formative)
-* You may have come across readings in your research for this that would make good topics for a blog entry, why not post a blog entry on something you read?
+- You may have come across readings in your research for this that would make good topics for a blog entry, why not post a blog entry on something you read?
+You may use one of your four blog posts to analyse an interesting primary source you have read.
+Note that you can't use the same text in your final essay.
 - Consider meeting with me in office hours this week or next week before ILW.
-Email me or at least bring with you a prospectus of your essay and a preliminary bibliography in terms of primary and secondary sources.
-In the prospectus, just one paragraph, write an abstract of your essay as if it was already written and include a sentence on what it argued, and why you think your contribution is original and interesting.

 ### Required Reading (~85)

 - Hane, Mikiso. *Reflections on the Way to the Gallows: Rebel Women in Prewar Japan*.
-University of California Press, 1988. from Ch 3 pp51-58,  from Ch 4 pp75-80, 109-124 (short loan)
+University of California Press, 1988. from Ch 3 pp51-58,  from Ch 4 pp75-80, 109-124 [Ebook](https://library.st-andrews.ac.uk/record=b3157749~S5)
 - Dirlik, Arif. *Anarchism in the Chinese Revolution*.
 University of California Press, 1991.
-Ch 1 but only pp1-26, and also Ch 3 (short loan) (P)
+Ch 1 but only pp1-26, and also Ch 3 (P) [Ebook](https://library.st-andrews.ac.uk/record=b3064591~S5)

 ### Elective Reading

 **A) Shifu**

 - Krebs, Edward S. *Shifu, Soul of Chinese Anarchism*.
 Rowman &amp; Littlefield, 1998.
-Ch 1, 4, 7 ([ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2529002)) (P)
+Ch 1, 4, 7 ([Ebook](https://library.st-andrews.ac.uk/record=b2529002~S5)) (P)

 **B) Development of Chinese Anarchism**

 - Dirlik, Arif. *Anarchism in the Chinese Revolution*.
 University of California Press, 1991.
-Ch 2, 4, 5 (short loan) (P)
+Ch 2, 4, 5 (short loan) (P) [Ebook](https://library.st-andrews.ac.uk/record=b3064591~S5)

 **C) Anarchist Cooperatism**

 - Konishi, Sho. *Anarchist Modernity: Cooperatism and Japanese-Russian Intellectual Relations in Modern Japan*.
 Cambridge: Harvard University Press, 2013.
-Introduction, Ch 1 (short loan) (P)
+Introduction, Ch 1 (P) [Ebook](https://library.st-andrews.ac.uk/record=b3529158~S5)
-	- C19: Ch 1 may not be scanned.
 - Konishi, Sho “Ordinary Farmers Living Anarchist Time: Arishima Cooperative Farm in Hokkaido.” *Modern Asian Studies* 47, no. 6 (November 2013): 1845–87. ([online](https://doi.org/10.1017/S0026749X11000953))

 **D) Kōtoku Shūsui**

 - Tierney, Robert Thomas, and Kotoku Shusui. *Monster of the Twentieth Century: Kotoku Shusui and Japan’s First Anti-Imperialist Movement*.
 Univ of California Press, 2015.
-Introduction pp1-11, Ch "The Asian Solidarity Association and the High Treason Case" pp115-132, Imperialism pp135-185 ([ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2451387)) (P)
+Introduction pp1-11, Ch "The Asian Solidarity Association and the High Treason Case" pp115-132, Imperialism pp135-185 ([Ebook](https://library.st-andrews.ac.uk/record=b2451387~S5)) (P)

 **E) Uchiyama Gudō**

 * Rambelli, Fabio. *Zen Anarchism: The Egalitarian Dharma of Uchiyama Gudō*.
 Berkeley, Calif: Institute of Buddhist Studies, 2013.
-Introduction, Ch 2-3 (P)
+Introduction, Ch 2-3 (P) (In Library)
-	- C19: No scan

 **F) Ōsugi Sakae**

-* Stanley, Thomas A. Ōsugi Sakae, Anarchist in Taishō Japan: The Creativity of the Ego.
-Harvard Univ Asia Center, 1982.
-Ch 3-5 Socialist Beginnings, Prison, Intellectual Foundations
+* Stanley, Thomas A. *Ōsugi Sakae, Anarchist in Taishō Japan: The Creativity of the Ego.* 1982.
+Ch 3-5 Socialist Beginnings, Prison, Intellectual Foundations [Ebook](https://library.st-andrews.ac.uk/record=b3183578~S5)

 **G) Taixu**

-* Ritzinger, Justin.
-Anarchy in the Pure Land: Reinventing the Cult of Maitreya in Modern Chinese Buddhism.
+* Ritzinger, Justin. *Anarchy in the Pure Land: Reinventing the Cult of Maitreya in Modern Chinese Buddhism*.
 Oxford University Press, 2017.
-Introduction, Part I (Ch 1-2) Taixu's Buddhist Radicalism
+Introduction, Part I (Ch 1-2) Taixu's Buddhist Radicalism [Ebook](https://library.st-andrews.ac.uk/record=b2506159~S5)

 ### General Further Reading